anoduck/flux433/README.md

 Another planned feature is a continual query that will work towards removal of duplicate entries, while increasing the count of how many times the capture was seen.

+### Forward: Grievances with InfluxDB 2.0

+There are some significant differences between influx V1 and V2, that should be mentioned before one chooses to make the migration.

+1. In V2 the flux language is the primary language to interact with the database, yet they announced flux will no longer be supported afterwards.
+Which raises questions as to why it was even chosen as the primary language over influxql.

+2. The CLI shell is gone.
+They claim it's available, but it does not accept fluxql as arguments in the same manner as it once did.
+Which means you have to either interact with the database via the web client or programmatically.
+Either way, this makes administration and maintenance much more difficult.
+Also, we have already discovered one of the shell commands is incorrectly documented.
+The docs claim `SHOW TAG VALUES` will show you the tags used, but the command is actually `SHOW TAG KEYS`.

+3. Retention Policies are now referred to as DataBase Retention Policy mappings, and we are currently not sure how to manage or create them, because the method has changed.
+Supposedly, they can no longer be updated or modified, but can only be overriden.

+These are just the few issues we have encountered so far in our light use of the two versions.
+Why they were allowed to be incorporated into a production release really begs the question concerning quality standards of the project.
+If the open source community is lucky, perhaps a few braves souls will take version one and fork into into a sustaining project.
+Regardless, our effort to migrate to V2 has already been completed, so we shall continue the effort for the moment.

 ### Installation

 You got two choices for installation, well... actually three.
 The big decision is if you want to run it as a service or not.
 If not, then either poetry or pipenv should work.
 If you want to run it as a service, then you will use the `setup.sh` script.
 The `setup.sh` script will create a systemd service that will run the script.